alleyesonme21/robogers-neighborhood/README.md

 ### Specs
 _"If a user enters a number that contains both a 3 and a 1, the rules for 3 take precedence and the entire number is replaced with "Won't you be my neighbor"?_
-* Example Input: 3
+* Input: 3
-* Example Output: "Won't you be my neighbor"?
+* Output: "Won't you be my neighbor"?

 _"If a user enters number 2 , the number is replaced with "Beep"?_
-* Example Input: 2
+* Input: 2
-* Example Output: "Beep"?
+* Output: "Beep"?

 _"If a user enters number 1 , the number is replaced with "Boop"?_
-* Example Input: 1
+* Input: 1
-* Example Output: "Boop"?
+* Output: "Boop"?

 ## Setup/Installation Requirements